MelliferousOak/midi2vjoy/README.md

 Each mapping line has four numbers.
 This correspond to mapping an axis or button from MIDI to the corresponding control on the virtual joysticks.
 The first two numbers are those you recorded in the midi test step above.

-- m_type: This is 176 for axis and 144 for buttons;
+- o_type: This is a for axis and b for buttons;
+- m_type: This is the message status (the first number you recorded in the testing session for each control);
 - m_control: This is the index (the second number you recorded in the testing session for each control);
 - v_id: The ID of the vJoy device (1, 2, 3, etc.);
 - v_number: The axis name or button number on the vJoy device ("Z" for Z axis, and 3 for Button3).